reinier/ThePanel/readme.md

 ### Setup database

-Check the seed file (`app/database/seeds/UsersTableSeeder.php`) for your first (admin) user credentials.
+Check the seed file (`app/database/seeds/UsersTableSeeder.default.php`) for your first (admin) user credentials (be sure to provide a real email address) and rename the file to `UsersTableSeeder.php`.

+Now run the database migrations:

 	php artisan migrate:install
 	php artisan migrate:refresh --seed